Remove users that no longer exist or who are inaccessible in a target location.

-- Click Clean Orphaned Users from the Security section of the Quick Actions panel.
+- Click Clean Orphaned Users from the quick actions panel.

-- Keep All Orphaned Users or select Specific Users (allows you to type the name of the user to filter the results, or find them on a list) from the drop down.
+- Select All Orphaned Users or Specific Users (allows you to type the name of the user to filter the results, or find them on a list) from the drop down.

-- Click Clean Now (you can also Schedule this action).
+- Click (you can also Schedule this action).

 - In the case that there are warnings or errors, they will be displayed with details in separate tabs near Results.